menu

 The people who call Newtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newtown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Newtown include German, Irish, English, European, and Italian.

 The most common language spoken in Newtown is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and African languages.

 Notable & Unique Neighborhood Characteristics